ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPhysicalDeviceFragmentShadingRatesKHR.md

 If `pFragmentShadingRates` is `NULL`, then the number of fragment shading rates available is returned in `pFragmentShadingRateCount`.
-Otherwise, `pFragmentShadingRateCount` **must** point to a variable set by the user to the number of elements in the `pFragmentShadingRates` array, and on return the variable is overwritten with the number of structures actually written to `pFragmentShadingRates`.
+Otherwise, `pFragmentShadingRateCount` **must** point to a variable set by the application to the number of elements in the `pFragmentShadingRates` array, and on return the variable is overwritten with the number of structures actually written to `pFragmentShadingRates`.
 If `pFragmentShadingRateCount` is less than the number of fragment shading rates available, at most `pFragmentShadingRateCount` structures will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to indicate that not all the available fragment shading rates were returned.

 The returned array of fragment shading rates **must** be ordered from largest `fragmentSize.width` value to smallest, and each set of fragment